Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Sampling Ratios across Datasets During Training

 \section{Sampling Ratios across Datasets During Training}

-Following the approach of SPIN~\cite{kolotouros2019spin}, we use a fixed sampling ratio across datasets during training, instead of naively mixing them.
-This is helpful to avoid the problem that a dataset with much larger samples (e.g., H36M and Panoptic Studio) overwhelm the model.
-The ratio used in our experiments are shown in Table~\ref{table:dataset-ratio}. $[\text{X}]_{\text{EFT}}$ denotes our EFT dataset, where, if multiple EFT datasets are used (e.g., COCO and MPII), they are naively merged.
+Following the approach of SPIN~\cite{kolotouros2019spin}, we use fixed sampling ratio across datasets while training the 3D pose regressor.
+The ratios used in our experiments are shown in \cref{table:dataset-ratio}. $[\text{X}]_{\text{EFT}}$ denotes our EFT dataset.
+If multiple EFT datasets are used (e.g., COCO and MPII), we sample from them uniformly.